runargs/WhimsiBot/README.md

 # 🤖 WhimsiBot, the Discord Bot

-A silly Discord bot that provides fun commands, even including suggesting activities to do during COVID-19 quarantine!
+A silly Discord bot that provides fun commands, especially made to help pass time while in quarantine due to COVID-19. *Necessity is the mother of all invention*, as they say.

 This is my first time